Tympanocryptis pinguicolla

-Tympanocryptis pinguicolla, also known as Victorian grassland earless dragon, is a species of lizard in the family Agamidae.
+Tympanocryptis pinguicolla, also known as Victorian grassland earless dragon, is a critically endangered species of lizard in the family Agamidae.
 It is one of a documented species of a relatively small dragon belonging to the genus Tympanocryptis.

 Taxonomy

 Numerous other species of Tympanocryptis across Australia were formerly classified under T. pinguicolla, but all of these have ultimately been split due to scientific studies finding them to be distinct species.
 Two populations from the Darling Downs were found in a 2014 study to actually be two new, distinct species, T. condaminensis and T. wilsoni.
 A 2019 study found a population near Canberra to actually represent an isolated eastern population of T. lineata, while two populations near Cooma and Bathurst respectively represented two new species, T. osbornei and T. mccartneyi.
 This has left the Victorian population to be the only representative member of the species.

+Description

+The species lacks an external ear opening and functional eardrum, hence its description as "earless".
+Adults are about 15 cm in length.
+The body is covered in large, spiky scales.
+The animal seeks cover in small holes or beneath rocks, and the diet consists of invertebrates.

 Distribution

 T. pinguicolla is endemic to the state of Victoria in southeastern Australia.
 As with the other grassland earless dragons, it is restricted to areas of temperate grassland with tussock and smaller grasses.
-Very little of this habitat remains in Victoria due to the heavy degradation and conversion of this habitat in the past, which has contributed to the species' endangerment.
+Very little of this habitat remains in Victoria due to the heavy degradation and conversion of this habitat in the past, which has contributed to the species' endangerment and assumed extinction.